 Now it’s time to find products that will soothe and nourish your sensitive skin.
 “Look for calming ingredients and lipid-rich, barrier-repairing oils, which can reduce redness, calm inflammation, and reduce symptoms of sensitivity,” Rouleau says.
 Keep clicking for the ingredients you need.

 You already know that sipping green tea has many health benefits, but it’s also great when used topically.
-The green tea in this natural formula is rich in antioxidants and helps with skin circulation—and shouldn’t cause irritation!
-Try Boscia’s Green Tea Oil-Control Mask ($34) or Eve Lom’s Moisturiser ($68).
+Green tea is rich in antioxidants and helps with skin circulation—and shouldn’t cause irritation!
+Try Boscia’s Green Tea Oil-Control Mask ($26).

 Have easily irritated, dry skin?
-Sunflower oil is high in vitamin E and helps to repair moisture your skin’s moisture barrier.
-We like Rouleau’s Phytolipid Comfort Cream ($59) for a rich moisturizer, and Dr. Jackson’s Natural Products Face Oil ($83) for an oil option.
+Sunflower oil protects skin and helps to repair moisture to your skin’s moisture barrier.
+We like Rouleau’s Phytolipid Comfort Cream ($65) for a rich moisturizer, and Dr. Jackson’s Natural Products Face Oil ($54) for an oil option.

 Zukiewicz-Sobczak WA, Adamczuk P, Wróblewska P, et al. Allergy to selected cosmetic ingredients.
 Postepy Dermatol Alergol.
 2013;30(5):307-310. doi:10.5114/pdia.2013.38360